MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/capabilities-xml-example.md

 - **dynamicActivitiesLookupEx** as **true** to indicate that the OSC should store friends' activities in memory.

-## Capabilities for Authentication and Account Configuration
+## Capabilities for authentication and account configuration

 The OSC provider specifies the following elements to show its support for authentication and account configuration: